HITSZ-HLT/JointCL/README.md

 ## Reproduce & Peformance

-* Due to the small number of dataset samples, please tune the parameter of *--seed* for better performance.
+* Due to the small number of dataset samples (especially SEM16), please tune the parameter of *--seed* for better performance.
 * We have provided checkpoints that are superior or equal to the performance reported in the paper.
 * Please Run python files in [run_checkpoints](/run_checkpoints), you can use the trained model for prediction, and the model can be downloaded from [Google drives](https://drive.google.com/drive/folders/1W-UIVfHVgsLycTZdEIb4gNhGKCBW2wKo?usp=sharing).
 * We also use 5 random seeds to run the code directly.
 The performance is as follows: